svenseeberg/data-diode/README.md

 Depending on the configured speed, some packets are lost.
-To mitigate this problem, the sender adds Reed-Solomon forward error correction (FEC) parity packets after each file (roughly 10% of the data shard count, clamped to a sensible range).
-The receiver buffers data and parity until the end-of-file marker arrives, then reconstructs any missing data chunks from the parity shards before writing the file.
-Files exceeding the FEC shard limit are sent without parity and a warning is logged.
+To mitigate this problem, the sender adds Reed-Solomon forward error correction (FEC) parity packets after every batch of 1000 data chunks (100 parity shards per batch).
+The receiver buffers one batch at a time, reconstructs any missing data chunks from the parity shards, and writes the batch to disk as soon as the next batch begins.
+Neither side has to hold a full file in memory, so FEC applies regardless of file size.

 START and END control packets are transmitted multiple times to survive single-packet loss without falling back to FEC.